Conservation of asymptotic charges from past to future null infinity: Lorentz charges in general relativity: Discussion

 We showed the antipodal matching of Lorentz symmetries and the equality of the associated charges on past and future null infinity in the limit to spatial infinity in a class of spacetimes that are asymptotically-flat at null and spatial infinity in the sense of Asthekar and Hansen.
 Combined with the result of \cite{KP-GR-match} where the matching of supertranslation symmetries and supermomentum charges was similarly shown, this proves the matching of \emph{all} BMS symmetries and charges in these spacetimes.
-While we did not require that our spacetimes be stationary, we did make the following assumptions about our class of spacetimes: \begin{enumerate*} \item we assumed that $\dd{B}_{ab} =0$, which, as discussed earlier, is known to be true (at least) in asymptotically-flat spacetimes that are \emph{either} stationary \emph{or} axisymmetric; \item that $\dd{\beta}_{ab}$ is odd under the reflection map on $\hyp$ in our class of spacetimes; \item that the peeling theorem holds and therefore \(\Omega^{-1}C_{abcd}\) admits a limit to \(\scri\); \item that the spacetimes are null-regular at $i^{0}$ in the sense of \cref{eq:P-falloff,eq:N-R-falloff}; \item that the trace-free projection of (rescaled) $S_{ab}$ is continuous at $\nulls^{\pm}$ (in the precise sense discussed in \cref{sec:fixing-st}); and \item that the Weyl tensor obeys the condition that \cref{eq:beta-component} is continuous at $\nulls^{\pm}$ \end{enumerate*}.
-One can check by explicit computation, using the conformal completion given in \cite{Herb-Kerr}, that our assumptions all hold in the Kerr-Newman family of spacetimes.
-However, they do not hold, for example, in polyhomogenous spacetimes \cite{polyhom} where the peeling theorem is not satisfied.
-Although we have not investigated this in detail, we also expect our assumptions to hold in the class of spacetimes considered by Christodoulo-Klainerman (CK) \cite{CK}.
-Determining exactly how big a class of asymptotically-flat spacetimes admits our assumptions is very much an open question.
-Indeed it would be interesting to also rigorously analyze if they hold, for example, in the spacetimes considered by Bieri \cite{B2,B3}.
-In spacetimes where our assumptions obviously fail, for example polyhomogenous spacetimes, it would be interesting to understand how our procedure may be extended to study the matching of asymptotic symmetries and charges.
+While we did not require that our spacetimes be stationary, we did make the following assumptions about our class of spacetimes: \begin{enumerate*} \item we assumed that at null infinity the peeling theorem holds;\footnote{We only need enough regularity at null infinity so that the Weyl tensor components \(\mc R_{ab}, \mc S_a, \mc P, \mc P^*, \mc J_a\) are defined.} \item that $\dd{B}_{ab} =0$, which, as discussed earlier, is known to be true (at least) in asymptotically-flat spacetimes that are \emph{either} stationary \emph{or} axisymmetric; \item that $\dd{\beta}_{ab}$ is odd under the reflection map on $\hyp$; \item that the spacetimes are null-regular at $i^{0}$ in the sense of \cref{eq:P-falloff,eq:N-R-falloff} as assumed in \cite{KP-GR-match}; \item that the trace-free projection of (rescaled) $S_{ab}$ is continuous at $\nulls^{\pm}$ (in the precise sense discussed in \cref{sec:fixing-st}); and \item that the (rescaled) Weyl tensor component (appearing in \cref{eq:beta-component}) is continuous at $\nulls^{\pm}$. \end{enumerate*} These conditions are sufficient (but possibly not necessary) to prove the matching of the BMS charges at spatial infinity.